The Devil Wears Prada

 The inciting incident occurs at 13 minutes when Miranda unexpectedly hires Andy as her second assistant despite Andy's complete lack of fashion knowledge or interest.
 Andy gets the job that a million girls would kill for, disrupting her planned path to serious journalism..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to After Miranda mocks her and Nigel delivers the iconic "cerulean sweater" speech about fashion's influence, Andy chooses to transform.
+This illustrates the protagonist's commitment to After Miranda mocks her and Nigel delivers the iconic "cerulean sweater" speech about fashion's influence, Andy chooses to transform.
 She asks Nigel for help and actively decides to excel at Runway rather than just survive it., moving from reaction to action.

 The Collapse moment at 81 minutes (74% through) represents the emotional nadir.
 Here, Miranda sacrifices Nigel's promised promotion to save herself, giving the job to Jacqueline Follet.
 Andy watches her mentor's dream die.
 Miranda then tells Andy she's just like her - she made the same choice when taking Emily's Paris spot.
-This is Andy's metaphorical death of innocence., demonstrates the protagonist at their lowest point.
+This is Andy's metaphorical death of innocence., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 80% of the runtime.
 Andy walks away.
 She throws her phone into a Paris fountain and leaves Miranda at the curb.
 She chooses her authentic self over success, synthesizing her experience: she can be competent and ambitious without losing her soul., demonstrating the transformation achieved throughout the journey.